Geoff-Lillis/twiddler-oran-layout/README.md

 A [Twiddler](https://twiddler.tekgear.com/) is a wearable one-handed chord keyboard.
 When strapped to one's palm, the fingers can access twelve buttons in a three by four grid.
 The thumb can reach four modifier keys: Num, Alt, Ctrl and Shift.
 You use combinations of these buttons to emulate a full-sized keyboard.

 Unlike a typical keyboard, output is produced when you release keys, not when you press them.
 This is necessary to allow you to hold down multiple keys.
+Some characters are produced by holding and then releasing a single key, others are produced when you hold and release multiple keys.

 ## Why Do You Use One?

 I picked up some tendon damage to my right hand in my 20's.
 I've had an interest in alternative input devices ever since.

-## Multi Character Chords
+## What's a Multi Character Chord?

-As there are 254 possible combinations of these buttons, there is scope for additional functionality when compared to a typical 102 key keyboard.
+As there are 254 possible combinations of the twelve buttons on a Twiddler, there is scope for additional functionality when compared to a typical 102 key keyboard.
 You could, say, store your e-mail or postal address as a single combination of keys if it's something you find you type often.
 Personally I find autofill and my IDE covers snippets like this quite well so I don't use this approach.

 What to do with all these extra slots then?